 Graduate Credit FAQ

-CAST offers graduate credit for some of our online courses and institutes through our partnerships with accredited colleges and universities.
+CAST offers graduate credit for some of our online courses through our partnerships with accredited colleges and universities.

 How do I determine if graduate credit is available for a particular course or institute?

-If a course or institute is approved for graduate credit from a higher education institution, there will be a section on the course or institute page titled “Graduate Credit”.
-In this section we provide links to the graduate credit information pages for each institution that has approved credit for the course or institute.
+If an online course is approved for graduate credit from a higher education institution, there will be a section on the course page titled “Graduate Credit”.

 Do I have to pay an additional fee for graduate credit?